ucam-department-of-psychiatry/crate/docs/source/to_do.rst

 - When the Windows service stops, it is still failing to kill child processes.
   See ``crate_anon/tools/winservice.py``.

-- Notes to readthedocs.org (when "source" links are working properly?).

 - Notes to work into documentation properly:

     .. code-block:: none